End War Forever Survey

 Total Respondents: 269

 The Kellogg Briand Pact 1928 is the lesson of WWI.
 The wisdom of our great grandparents to end war.
 As of yet not the global will to enforce it.
-Perhaps the horrors of WWI yet a thousand fold before the lesson fully learned.
+Perhaps the horrors of WWII yet a thousand fold before the lesson fully learned.

 Twenty two percent do not support this Pact.
 Forty seven percent do support this Pact.
 Of the eighty eight people who commented 50% indicated they did not know what this was … with intentions to look it up.